Metro-Goldwyn-Mayer: 1990s

-Metro-Goldwyn-Mayer Pictures

-Crédit Lyonnais soon put MGM up for sale.
+Crédit Lyonnais soon placed MGM up for sale.
 Bidders included News Corporation, The Walt Disney Company and General Electric (GE); independent production firms New Regency and Morgan Creek Productions; and several foreign firms, including France's Chargeurs, Germany's Bertelsmann and the British/Dutch media company PolyGram.
-Ultimately the highest bidder was none other than Kirk Kerkorian, who re-purchased the studio in October 1996 for $1.3 billion, becoming MGM's owner for the third time; others involved in the deal included MGM studio head Mancuso and Australian television station Seven Network (which Kerkorian would later purchase himself in 1998).
+Nevertheless, the highest bidder was none other than Kirk Kerkorian, who re-purchased the studio in October 1996 for $1.3 billion, becoming MGM's owner for the third time; others involved in the deal included MGM studio head Mancuso and Australian television station Seven Network (which Kerkorian would later purchase himself in 1998).
 John Calley left as head of United Artists to become head of Sony Pictures Entertainment around this time, allegedly because of Mancuso not keeping him informed of the planned buyout and his low salary.

 1997 proved to be an eventful year for MGM.
 On April 11, 1997, MGM bought Metromedia's film subsidiaries (Orion Pictures, The Samuel Goldwyn Company, and the Motion Picture Corporation of America) for US$573 million, substantially enlarging its library of films and television series and acquiring additional production capacity.
 The deal closed in July of that year.
 This catalog, along with the James Bond franchise, was considered to be MGM's primary asset.
 MGM's long-running cable television series, Stargate SG-1, premiered on Showtime on July 27.
 MGM and Danjaq, LLC filed a lawsuit against Sony Pictures in November, as Sony was intending to launch a rival Bond franchise backed by Kevin McClory; the lawsuit alleged that Calley had used confidential information from his tenure at MGM/UA to assist Sony with their attempt at making a James Bond film.
 MGM acquired the rights to the unofficial Bond production Never Say Never Again from Jack Schwartzman's estate that December.

 In December 1997, MGM attempted to purchase 1,000 films (referred to as the Epic film library) held by Consortium de Réalisation, but was outbid by PolyGram.
 However, they ultimately succeeded when they acquired 2/3 of the pre-1996 PolyGram Filmed Entertainment library from Seagram in 1999 for $250 million, increasing their library holdings to 4,000.
 Prior to that, MGM had held a home video license for 100 of the films since spring 1997.
 The PolyGram libraries were purchased by its Orion Pictures subsidiary so as to avoid its 1990 video distribution agreement with Warner Home Video.
 The studio also obtained the broadcast rights to more than 800 of its films previously licensed to Turner Broadcasting System.